re-coilless/noita.thingsmod/README.md

 git switch -c my_awesome_feature
 ```

-Make some changes and commit them
+Make a new module for your content and commit it

 ```sh
 mkdir content/some_module